synetica/enlink-decoder/README.md

 To set the auto-calibration interval to 10 days (240 hours, 0x00F0)

 > Message is: `A5 03 28 00 F0`

+### Settings for Particulate Sensors

+To set the fan run period to 35 seconds:

+> Message is: `A5 02 2B 23`

+To set the cleaning interval to 8 days (192 hours, 0x00C0)

+> Message is: `A5 03 2C 00 C0`

 <div style="page-break-after: always;"></div>